Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

 1. Keep this browser tab open for the next task.

-You have now configured the application consent settings limiting the access every user can grant to applications.
+   >**Success!** You have now configured the application consent settings limiting the access every user can grant to applications.
 Users can still request permission consent to applications and the application admin team can approve of them after evaluating the need and risk for the specific application.

 ### Task 2 - Create an Authentication strength

-In this Task you will use the Entra ID portal to create an own Authentication strength to restrict the use of SMS OTP within your organization.
+In this task, you will use the Entra ID portal to create an own Authentication strength to restrict the use of SMS OTP within your organization.

 1. On the left navigation pane, navigate to **Protection** > **Authentication methods** > **Authentication strengths**.